tonyfischetti/assertr/README.md

 first violation.
 Internally, the `assert` function uses `dplyr`'s `select` function to extract the columns to test the predicate function on.

+- `insist` - takes a data frame, a predicate-generating function, and an arbitrary number of columns.

 `assertr` also offers three (so far) predicate functions designed to be used with the `assert` function: